omnihash/nestjs-azure-storage-queue/README.md

 4. **Monitoring**: Use the built-in logging to monitor queue processing
 5. **Error Handling**: Implement proper error handling and poison message detection
 6. **Resource Cleanup**: The module automatically cleans up polling intervals on shutdown
+7. **Type Definitions**: Define TypeScript interfaces for all your message types
+8. **Schema Validation**: Combine type hints with runtime validation for maximum safety

 ---